murex/mikado-testbuilders-kata/docs/Homework.md

 *[Image Source](https://pixabay.com/illustrations/board-school-homework-slate-928381/)*

-To ensure a smooth start of the workshop, we highly recommend that you have the dev environment configured on your machine before the training day.
+To ensure a smooth start of the workshop, we highly recommend that you go over the below two preparation steps before the training day.

-This preparation process should only take few minutes from your time!
+This should only take few minutes of your time, but would save a lot of the workshop's time!

-Follow the below steps to prepare your environment:
+## Configure Dev Environment

+Firstly, let's configure the dev environment on your machine.

+Configuration Steps:
 1. Pick the programming language of your preference ([C++](../cpp), [Java](../java), or [C#](../csharp))
 1. Follow the steps defined in the BUILD_MANUAL corresponding to your preferred language.
 These manuals contain information on the required tools, versions,